 Component 3 | Cognitive Assessment

-To complete Component 3 requirements for Osteopathic Continuous Certification in the primary specialties of Diagnostic Radiology and Radiation Oncology and the subspecialties of Vascular and Interventional Radiology; Neuroradiology; and Pediatric Radiology, a physician must pass an examination once per 10-year OCC cycle.
+To complete Component 3 requirements for Osteopathic Continuous Certification in the primary specialties of Diagnostic Radiology and Radiation Oncology and the subspecialties of Vascular and Interventional Radiology; Neuroradiology; and Pediatric Radiology, a physician must complete 15 Self-Assessment Module credits (SAMs or SA-CME).
 Read more…

 Component 4 | Practice Performance Assessment & Improvement

 Each AOBR-certified physician is required to successfully complete one qualified OCC practice performance assessment (PPA) every three year CME cycle.
 Read more…